Cross-curricular workshops widening access to higher education

-The Widening Participation programmes can cover a wide range of topics to suit different interests, learning styles and offering cross-curricular learning links to support a range of KS1 to KS5 subjects including:
+Workshops can cover a wide range of topics to suit different interests, learning styles and offering cross-curricular learning links to support a range of KS3 to KS5.
+We can work with schools to ensure workshops meet with curriculum aims as well as offering a taste of university study techniques.

 - English Literature